Imranxdata/SQL_Financial_Domain/README.md

 ---

-This comprehensive report offers insights into the bank's loan performance, covering key performance indicators and an overview of trends and metrics related to loan applications, funded amounts, and payments received.
+This report offers insights into the bank's loan performance, covering key performance indicators and an overview of trends and metrics related to loan applications, funded amounts, and payments received.